HappyConscript/Restaurant_Database/README.md

 # Restaurant_Database
 A collection of components for a database which stores local restaurants and their attributes.
-This database features SQL queries to create tables, SQL queries to select records, and custom forms for navigation and action.
+This database features custom forms for navigation and interaction, in addition to, leveraging SQL queries to create tables and filter records.

 This repository contains the following four files: